jruffet/satfs/README.md

 In this example, dropuid/dropgid will be UID/GID of the `satfs` system user.

 #### Interactive popups (optional)
-To enable communication with your desktop environment for interactive popups (see `ask:` in [CONFIG.md](CONFIG.md)), run the following command:
+To enable communication with your desktop environment for interactive dialogs (see `ask:` in [CONFIG.md](CONFIG.md)), run the following command:

     xhost +SI:localuser:satfs

+Otherwise, if there is a `ask:` element in a rule and satfs can't create an interactive dialog on the desktop when this matches, then the request will be denied (`ask:` then behaves like `deny:`)

 ## Security
 ### Privilege management